Configuration File

 • "sftp" replicates a database to a remote server via SFTP.

-The following replica settings are also available for all replica types:
+The following replica settings are available for all replica types:

 • url—Short-hand form of specifying a replica location.
 Setting this field will apply changes to multiples fields including bucket, path, region, etc.

 • sync-interval—Frequency in which frames are pushed to the replica.
 Defaults to 1s.
-Increasing frequency can increase cloud storage costs significantly.
+Decreasing this value (increasing sync frequency) can significantly increase cloud storage costs due to more frequent PUT requests.
+See the Cost Considerations section below for details.

 S3 replica